DEFRA/waste-carriers-acceptance-tests/README.md

 ## Pre-requisites

-This project is setup to run against version 2.2.3 of Ruby.
+This project is setup to run against version 2.4.2 of Ruby.

 The rest of the pre-requisites are the same as those for [Quke](https://github.com/DEFRA/quke#pre-requisites).

 Also some of the [rake](https://github.com/ruby/rake) tasks (to see the available list call `bundle exec rake -T`) and `config.yml` files assume you have the Waste Carriers [Vagrant](https://www.vagrantup.com/) environment running locally.
-Contact [Alan Cruikshanks](https://github.com/Cruikshanks) or [Tim Stone](https://github.com/timstone) for details if unsure.
+Contact [Alan Cruikshanks](https://github.com/Cruikshanks) for details if unsure.

 ## Installation